tonusp/NaNo2016/A_Book_of_Changes.md

 "There," he said.
 "Now, Joseph, bring it out.
 Here is a treasure that has been hidden from the world for even longer than my Ganzgleichnis, for untold centuries.
 Here is the symbol, the talisman, that will reunite Europe in peace and power, and restore your island to its rightful place among the peoples of this continent."

 "What -?"
 Joseph reached into the dark hole, felt around and put his hands on an object covered in ancient, dusty fabric.
 He brought it out into the room, and placed it on one of the display cabinets where Woody shone a torch on it.
 Gently and hesitantly, Joseph took the object out of its cloth wrapping and held it up.
 Jewels and gold glittered in the torchlight.
 The crown was octagonal, made up of eight panels, four of them jewelled and four enamelled.
-Crystals, pearls and quartz, rubies, amethysts and malachites: two of the jewelled panels each carried twelve of the largest gems, one panel symbolising the twelve tribes of Israel, the other the tewlve apostles.
+Crystals, pearls and quartz, rubies, amethysts and malachites: two of the jewelled panels each carried twelve of the largest gems, one panel symbolising the twelve tribes of Israel, the other the twelve apostles.
 The enamelled panels were decorated with pictures of the great kings of Israel who preceded and prefigured Christ: David, Solomon and Hezekiah, and the fourth with an image of King Christ himself.
 The tallest of the panels was topped with a cross, with jewels on one side, and on the other an engraved image of the crucified Christ.

-Tom and Woody found themselves instinctively kneeling, and the holographis Leibniz himself also knelt.
-"The Cross of Charlemagne," he said.
+Tom and Woody found themselves instinctively kneeling, and the holographic Leibniz himself also knelt.
+"The Crown of Charlemagne," he said.
 "With this holy thing, the emperors of the Holy Roman Empire were crowned.
 With replicas and imitations of it, the later kings of Prussia and Germany were crowned, even Napoleon of France crowned himself with such an imitation, when he wished to claim dominion over the nations for his own short-lived reign.
 And now: the hour has come for us to find the rightful heir of Charlemagne, wherever he - or she - may be, and to unite the peoples of Europe under his (or her) suzerainty."

 In the awe-filled silence that followed this quasi-hieratic pronouncement, there was a sudden tumult, a rush of confusion and noise as the small room filled with black-clad figures, surrounding Joseph and the others.
 He remembered hearing Leibniz cry out the words, "Deactivate MNG!" and the next moment there was darkness as someone shrouded his head with a black bag.
-His arms were gripped in a tight vice, and his wrists handcuffed behind him.
+His arms were held in a vice-like grio, and his wrists handcuffed behind him.
 Then he was dragged away, too shocked and surprised to struggle, and hearing Woody and Tom's own grunts, scuffles and muffled exclamations, as the same happened to them.

 -----

-Out of confused and shocked unconsciousness, the awareness of being carried in a vehicle, somewhere, bumped and shaken about in the darkness, Joseph returned to consciousness when the bag was removed form his head.
+OUT OF CONFUSED and shocked unconsciousness, the awareness of being carried in a vehicle, somewhere, bumped and shaken about in the darkness, Joseph returned to consciousness when the bag was removed from his head.
 Blinking in the sudden light, he looked around at another room filled with black-clothed figures, in which Tom and Woody were both tied, as he was, to chairs bolted to the floor.

 A masked figure peered closely into his face and demanded in a slight European accent.
 "Who are you?
 And where is the fourth who was with you, the one who somehow escaped?
 I warn you, you had better tell the truth quickly, or we shall be forced to find painful means of extracting it from you."